BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### Line using PBRMaterial

 All you have to do is set the `materialType` to `BABYLON.GreasedLineMeshMaterialType.MATERIAL_TYPE_PBR` and set the `colorMode` to `BABYLON.GreasedLineMeshColorMode.COLOR_MODE_MULTIPLY`.
-Do not set the `color` to `undefined` as it was the case with `StandardMaterial` unless you set the base color of the line another way, for example by setting a texture on `PBRMaterial`.
+Do not set the `color` to `null` as it was the case with `StandardMaterial` unless you set the base color of the line another way, for example by setting a texture on `PBRMaterial`.

 ```javascript
 const points = [-1, 0, 0, 1, 0, 0]